The Starling: Plot

-In a facility art class, the residents are using potters wheels.
+In a facility art class, the residents are using potting wheels.
 Jack is triggered upon coming across remnants from a children's classroom while seeking a tool in a corner, so leaves abruptly.

 After another starling attack, Lilly has Dr. Larry treat her wounds.
 They form a unique, unlikely bond as they help each other acknowledge and confront their problems.
 He helps her with the bird whilst embedding ways to help her grieve into their conversations.

 Jack periodically calls without speaking.
-Lilly monogues at her uncommunicative husband about her doings, until she mentions Katie in passing, so he hangs up upset.
+Lilly monologues to her uncommunicative husband about her doings, until she mentions Katie in passing, so he hangs up upset.

 The obsessed Lilly is talked into poisoning a bird feeder to exterminate the starling.
 Reminded other creatures might accidentally die, she hurries home early, only to find a different bird dead.
 Lilly remorsefully buries it, taking down the feeder.

 Jack continues to be uncooperative in private sessions, admitting he feels lost yet unable to snap out of it.
-At Lilly's next has a run-in with the bird, but protects her head with a football helmet.
+At Lilly's next run-in with the bird, she protects her head with a football helmet.
 She talks to it, but it eventually flies off.
 When a shower starts, Lilly puts on some music and sits on the porch.

-Lily climbs a ladder to look into the nest finding one of Katie's socks that she left on the verandah.
-The starling swoops her and she falls off the ladder landing on her back.
 Lilly walks to Larry's place in the rain.
 It is filled with an array of creatures.
-There, Lilly reveals she thwarted Jack's suicide attempt by carbon monoxide in the garage, so he was committed.
+There, Lilly reveals she thwarted Jack's suicide attempt by carbon monoxide in the garage, after which he was committed.
 Larry says she blames herself and needs to tell Jack.